opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ### Creating a client connection in Go

-Use the following code snippet to create a client connection in Go with SigV4 support.
+Use the following code snippets to create a client connection in Go with SigV4 support.

-Using the AWS V1 SDK:
+#### Using the AWS V1 SDK

 ```go
 package main